JonnyPickard/cv/README.md

 # Jonny Pickard

-A highly passionate junior full stack web / mobile developer looking for a new role in an agile, test driven, team envi- ronement.
+A highly passionate junior full stack web / mobile developer looking for a new role in an agile, behaviour driven, team envi- ronment.
 With multiple interests currently focused on JavaScript frameworks and TypeScript.

+## Background

+Having always been massively interested in tech I found myself finishing a degree in Biology still never having had the chance to follow my passion.
+After months of learning small amounts of code in my spare time I decided a bootcamp was the way to go to accellerate the process massively.
+I worked towards going to Makers Academy where I learnt to code web technologies using best practices from the ground up.

+After MA I undertook a Swift contract to build an iOS app called [Scores on the Doors](https://itunes.apple.com/gb/app/food-hygiene/id378087298?mt=8).
+The contract was an incredibly challenging being written in a relatively new language with no help from seniors.
+However, it eventually got completed and I can be proud to say that after even less than a year of coding I had managed to release a production iOS app.

+Working solo on the contract for a few months highlighted how important working in a team is for me.
+I'm now looking to progress into a team environment with oppourtunities to contribute to larger projects and recieve mentoring from seniors.

 ## Code Examples